-• Unaccompanied minors and applicants in need of special procedural guarantees as possible in the procedure and to provide them with adequate support and guidance throughout all stages of the procedure (Article 20(1)).
+• Unaccompanied minors and applicants in need of special procedural guarantees

+The proposal upholds a high level of special procedural guarantees for vulnerable categories of applicants (Article 19), and in particular for unaccompanied minors (Articles 21 and 22).
+To ensure a fair procedure for these applicants, it is necessary to identify their needs as early as possible in the procedure and to provide them with adequate support and guidance throughout all stages of the procedure (Article 20(1)).
 Where it is not possible to provide such adequate support in the framework of an accelerated examination procedure or a border procedure, then those procedures should not be applied (Article 19(3)).